 Use this simple 3-step method:

-1. Start with the profile reality check
+- Start with the profile reality check

-Look for consistency: photos that match each other, a bio that sounds like a real adult, and basic details that don’t contradict (area, availability, tone).
-If the profile feels chaotic or copy-pasted, don’t let reviews talk you into it.
+Look for consistency: photos that match each other, a bio that sounds like a real adult, and basic details that donโt contradict (area, availability, tone).
+If the profile feels chaotic or copy-pasted, donโt let reviews talk you into it. - Read reviews for patterns, not praise

 One glowing review means little.
 A pattern means something.
-If several reviewers mention calm communication and clear agreements, that’s useful.
-If they mention pressure, surprise charges, or “send deposit now,” treat it as a warning even if the overall rating looks good.
+If several reviewers mention calm communication and clear agreements, thatโs useful.
+If they mention pressure, surprise charges, or โsend deposit now,โ treat it as a warning even if the overall rating looks good. - Let the chat confirm or cancel the deal

 Your chat is where most scams break down.
 A real person can usually keep things simple: confirm availability, confirm the general plan, and answer basic questions without drama.
 A risky chat often has:

-• Urgency tactics (“send now or lose the slot”)
+- Urgency tactics (โsend now or lose the slotโ)

-• Money-first behavior before any clear plan is set
+- Money-first behavior before any clear plan is set

-• Constant story changes (numbers, names, meeting points)
+- Constant story changes (numbers, names, meeting points)

-• Anger when you ask normal questions
+- Anger when you ask normal questions

 A helpful mindset is to treat browsing like crossing the road in Nairobi.
 A green light helps, but you still look left and right.
 Verification is the green light.
 Reviews are the traffic flow.
 Your own checks are you looking both ways before you step forward.